The New Asian Writing Short Story Competition 2020 invites entries.

 All contributions accepted for the contest will receive an acknowledgement via email.
 All stories (three: one main prize winner and two consolation prize entries) accepted for the contest will be published on New Asian Writing’s website.
 Remaining stories that are not selected will not be published or used in any manner by New Asian Writing.
 All rights revert back to the author on publication.

 Once the contest ends, one winner will be selected and will be offered the prize money ($1000) either through PayPal or via direct transfer.
-Two consolation prizes (Books or equivalent amount in home currency) will also be offered.
+Two consolation prizes (Three books or an equivalent amount in home currency) will also be offered.
 All contestants must possess a bank account and a PayPal account in their own name with facility to receive electronic funds.
 If the author cannot accept the award due to any reason, the prize will be offered to the next chosen contestant.
-If you are living in a country where PayPal does not offer services, do not participate in this contest.
+If you are living in a country where PayPal does not offer services and you do not have a bank account in your name, do not participate in this contest.

 Once the contest ends, NAW will contact the selected author and offer the prize.
 At such a time, relevant details (government issued ID held in hand with a selfie) will be asked.
 If you are not comfortable sharing the details to prove your identity, do not participate in this contest.